bacpop/bacpop-website/content/group/index.md

 ### Alumni

+**Anlei Peng** (2025-2026) was an intern from the University of Cambridge.

 **Ines Ngoh Atuh** (2024-2025) was a visting scientist (based at the University of Bamenda, Cameroon)

+**Sam Horsfield** (2022-2026) was a PhD student (the first), then postdoc, and founding group member.
+He's now in Dan Croll's group at the University of Neuchatel.

 **Nikki Cannon** (2024, 2025) was a PhD student from Jordi van Gestel's lab in EMBL Heidelberg.